dashingsoft/pyarmor/docs/pytransform.rst

 .. exception:: PytransformError

+   It's DEPRECATED.

    This is raised when any pytransform api failed.
 The argument to the exception is a string indicating the cause of the error.

+   It's not available in super mode.

 .. function:: get_expired_days()